MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/apps-manual-onboarding-with-microsoft-entra-id.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

 Session controls in Microsoft Defender for Cloud Apps can be configured to work with any web apps.
 This article describes how to onboard and deploy custom line-of-business apps, non-featured SaaS apps, and on-premises apps hosted via the Microsoft Entra ID Application Proxy with session controls.
-It provides steps to create an Microsoft Entra ID Conditional Access policy that routes app sessions to Defender for Cloud Apps.
+It provides steps to create a Microsoft Entra ID Conditional Access policy that routes app sessions to Defender for Cloud Apps.
 For other IdP solutions, see [Deploy Conditional Access App Control for custom apps with non-Microsoft IdP](proxy-deployment-any-app-idp.md).

 ## Prerequisites